SamMartin92/milestone-project-heritage-housing-issues/README.md

 ## Hypothesis and how to validate?
 * 1 - Larger houses will tend to have sell at a higher price.
 Therefore, houses with greater 1stFlrSF will have have a higher sales price.
-  * This will be validated with a correlation study
+  * This will be validated with a correlation study & relevant visualisations.

 * 2 - The overall condition of the house will result in a higher sale price.
 Therefore, we believe houses with a similar 1stFlrSF, with a higher OverallCond rating, will have higher Sales Price than those with a lower rating.
-   * This will be validated with a correlation study.
+   * This will be validated with a correlation study & relevant visualisations.

 * 3 - Houses with Garages will tend to have a higher Sales Price than those without.
 And those with large garages will tend to sell at higher prices.
 Therefore, houses with a large GarageArea will have a higher SalePrice.
-   * This will be validated with a correlation study.
+   * This will be validated with a correlation study & relevant visualisations.

 ## Rationale to map the business requirements to the Data Visualizations and ML tasks